 I styles are:

 Communication of an I Style personality

-I styles talk about people and positive subjects.
+I type personality styles talk about people and positive subjects.
 They tend to avoid negative issues and are not always direct in their approach to communication.
 They are very comfortable sharing how they feel.
 I styles love to tell stories, often waving their hands in front of you saying 'you'll never believe what happened to me today!'
 They use a lot of inflection and tonal variation.
 They pause.
 They're dramatic in their speech patterns.